All Products

 The following three cache policies are supported:

-This policy is suitable for scenarios where the remote table has a small data volume and many missing keys (the source table and dimension table cannot be joined on the ON condition).
+This policy is suitable for scenarios where the remote table is small and there are many miss keys (the ON condition cannot be associated when joining the source table and the dimension table).

 • None: No cache.